 LEADERSHIP: Office or committee chair with the College or any club, fraternity/sorority, or other organization; Varsity Visit or Ag Day tour guide or speaker; State 4-H or FFA officer (following high school); or conferences, conclaves, regional or national student organization officer, or committee chair.

-EXTRACURRICULAR ACTIVITIES: Departmental club and/or judging team member and/or awards, fraternity/sorority members, intramurals, band, student senate, internship, part-/full-time work, and committee membership, community service, international study, off-campus membership, and activities.
+EXTRACURRICULAR ACTIVITIES: Departmental club and/or judging team member and/or awards, fraternity/sorority members, intramurals, band, student senate, internship, part/full-time work, and committee membership, community service, international study, off-campus membership, and activities.

-Committee members: Selection of awardees is made by an ad hoc committee of students and faculty named by the associate dean.
+Committee members: selection of awardees is made by an ad hoc committee of students and faculty named by the associate dean.

 The Undergraduate Student Global Leader Award honors outstanding students who have actively engaged in intercultural initiatives on campus or abroad and demonstrated leadership in promoting a globally minded community on campus.
 Examples of intercultural activities include (but are not limited to) interning abroad, serving as a Smith Center Ambassador, volunteering at a non-profit that serves an international audience, conducting international research, and serving as an officer for an international (student) organization.